pytest-dev/pytest-splinter/README.rst

     Firefox profile preferences, a dictionary which is passed to selenium webdriver's profile_preferences

+* splinter_firefox_profile_directory
+    Firefox profile directory to use as template for firefox profile created by selenium.
+    By default, it's an empty directly inside pytest_splinter/profiles/firefox

 * splinter_driver_kwargs
     Webdriver keyword arguments, a dictionary which is passed to selenium webdriver's constructor (after applying firefox preferences)